 When something goes wrong with a disc in your neck, you can develop a cervical disc herniation.
 With this condition, the fluid inside the disc bulges out, causing your vertebrae to rub together.
 The painful symptoms of this condition reduce your ability to do all the things you enjoy.

-Another reason you may need a cervical disc replacement is cervical degenerative disc disease, a form of osteoarthritis that causes inflammation and severe pain.
+Another reason you may need an artificial cervical disc replacement is cervical degenerative disc disease, a form of osteoarthritis that causes inflammation and severe pain.
 Over time, the discs that provide padding between your neck vertebrae get worn out.
 Whether it’s due to a disease or natural wear and tear, these disc problems can cause a wide range of symptoms, including:

 - Neck pain